huggingface/diffusers/docs/source/en/tutorials/using_peft_for_inference.md

 # Load LoRAs for inference

-There are many adapters (commonly known as LoRAs) trained in different styles to achieve different effects.
+There are many adapters (with LoRAs being the most common type) trained in different styles to achieve different effects.
 You can even combine multiple adapters to create new and unique images.
 With the 🤗 [PEFT](https://huggingface.co/docs/peft/index) integration in 🤗 Diffusers, it is really easy to load and manage adapters for inference.
 In this guide, you'll learn how to use different adapters with [Stable Diffusion XL (SDXL)](../api/pipelines/stable_diffusion/stable_diffusion_xl) for inference.

 Throughout this guide, you'll use LoRA as the main adapter technique, so we'll use the terms LoRA and adapter interchangeably.
 You should have some familiarity with LoRA, and if you don't, we welcome you to check out the [LoRA guide](https://huggingface.co/docs/peft/conceptual_guides/lora).